Frequently Asked Questions

 How are the cottages at Staithes heated?

-Cottages Nos.4 and 5 each have an open fire in the sitting room plus storage heaters in each room and electric heaters.
-Storage heating is included in the rental price but extra heating using electric convector heaters etc. uses electricity that is paid for via £1 slot meters.
+Cottages Nos.4 and 5 have an open fires in the sitting room plus storage heaters in each room and electric heaters.

 Are there any extra costs?

-We do not charge for bedlinen, towels, parking, wi-fi or dogs.
+We do not charge for bedlinen, towels, parking, wi-fi, electricity or dogs.
 (Dogs are welcome at cottage nos.
 4 and 5, but not at no.3).